 This is a small institution with hardly any output in international journals of high quality.
 The scientific output is very descriptive.
 All submitted papers appear to be meeting reports, national journals or internal documents.
 The number of Scopus publications is very low, well below 10 over the period 2006-2011, and there is an average of only approximately 1 citation per publication.
 The funding base of the Centre was also very low, among the lowest of all institutions assessed.
 Very little external funding had been obtained, and notably no international funding.
-The Centre had the lowest funding rate per researcher of all institutions and low funding.
+The Centre had the lowest funding rate per researcher of all institutions assessed.
+The score given is based on low publication rate, low impact of publications and low funding.
 Overall, based on research quality, the Centre was assessed to be a poor national player.